This post may include affiliate links; for details, see our disclosure policy.

 Vegetarian, vegan, plant-based, dairy-free, naturally sweet, and refined sugar-free.
 (For gluten-free, you could try with gluten-free one-for-one flour, but we have not tested this option.
 Let us know if you give it a try!)Print

-Looking for healthy blueberry muffins?
-These turmeric vegan blueberry muffins are flavorful and naturally sweet, made with coconut oil and maple syrup.
+These vegan blueberry muffins so tasty and have no refined sugar or dairy; they’re made with coconut oil and maple syrup.

 - 1 teaspoon vanilla extract